 LOOKING BOTH WAYS

-On the front cover of The Culture
+On the front of The Culture section

-this Sunday was Leonard Cohen looking
+(a Sunday) was Leonard Cohen looking

 good.
 And deep and sufficient in